fnsneuralsimulator/FNS-simulator/README.md

 `docker run --rm -v $(pwd)/[SIMULATION_FOLDER]:/usr/local/fns/[SIMULATION_FOLDER] -it --name fns fnsneuralsimulator/fns-simulator:latest fns [SIMULATION_FOLDER/EXPERIMENT][SWITCHES]`

 (prefix 'sudo' for linux privileges).
-Replace '-it' with '-d' to detach and run FNS in the background.
+Replace '-it' with '-d' if you prefer to detach and run FNS in the background.

 You can also compile the FNS simulator through the Docker image: